trevthedev777/AfrikanBeasts/assets/README.md

 - Go to pages and select main branch
 - Click save

-The live link can be found here - https://lauraz-15.github.io/mindful-life/
+The live link can be found here - https://trevthedev777.github.io/AfrikanBeasts/index.html

 ## Credits

-Thank you so much my mentor [Daisy Mc Girr](https://github.com/Daisy-McG) for all the guidance throughout this project.
+My Mentor Daisy Mc Girr was the guidance for me through my project, a big shout out to her for all of her help

 ### Content

+All text and decriptions was created by Daniel Katz the owner of Afrikan Beasts

-The text for the Mindfulness page is taken from [Mindful.org](https://www.mindful.org/what-is-mindfulness/)
+The hyper-link information in the weightlifting descrption comes from wikipedia

-The text for Techniques page is taken from [Intelligentchange.com](https://www.intelligentchange.com),[Nersworld.com](nersworld.com/training/a22160937/mindfulness-in-running/) and [Healthline.com](https://www.healthline.com/nutrition/mindful-eating-guide)

-The icons on techniques page and the footer were taken from [Font Awesome](https://fontawesome.com/v5.15/icons?d=gallery&p=2)

 ## Media

-The photos on all pages were taken from [Pixabay.com](https://pixabay.com/)
+The photos on all pages were taken from Afrikan Beasts themselves

-The videos on mindfulness page and techniques page were taken from [Youtube.com](https://www.youtube.com/)